longturn/freeciv21/docs/Contributing/visual-studio.rst

 ======================

 There is an available extension called :strong:`Qt Visual Studio Tools`.
-This extension allows you to use the Qt Designer and other Qt tools inside of the Visual Studio IDE.
+This extension allows you to use the Qt Designer and other Qt tools within the Visual Studio IDE.
 This is especially useful if you want to edit any of the client :file:`.ui` files.

 Start by `downloading <https://www.qt.io/download-qt-installer>`_ the installer.
 Double-click the downloaded